zacharopoulou/microT-CNN/README.md

 ## Docker

 microT-CNN is available as a Docker image in the public repository of Docker Hub under the name of penny0lane/microt_cnn.
-Inside the image all the scripts are available under the /R/ directory. /Inputs/ directory contains phastcons .Finally, under /microt_temp there are 4 test sample sets allowing for a test run upon loading the image on a container.
+Inside the image all the scripts are available under the /R/ directory. /hg38/ directory contains phastCons files.
+Finally, under /microt_temp there are 4 test sample sets allowing for a test run upon loading the image on a container.
 This is the recommended way of running this tool, as there is no need for any complex dependency installations.

 - Follow the installation instructions on the docker website to install docker on your machine.